medplum/medplum/packages/docs/docs/fhir-datastore/provider-directory/provider-networks.md

 - Associating an individual or organizational provider with an insurance network.
 - Modeling an insurance product or plan offered by a payer.

-This guide is based on, and compatible with, the [Da Vinci PDEX Payer Network guide](https://build.fhir.org/ig/HL7/davinci-pdex-plan-net/).
-[The Da Vinci Project](http://www.hl7.org/about/davinci/index.cfm) is a private sector initiative comprised of [industry leaders](https://confluence.hl7.org/display/DVP/Da+Vinci+Project+Members), including Blue Cross Blue Shield, Cigna, and Optum, etc. working together to accelerate the adoption of FHIR as the standard to support and integrate value-based care (VBC) data exchange.

 ## Defining the Network

 A critical first step is to define the insurance network.
 A network is a group of doctors, hospitals and care providers that the health insurance company contracts with to provide medical services.